shasu1pm/Machine-Learning-Real-World-Projects/Anova Health Insurance - Building Decision Tree Model - Project/README.md

 ## 🎯 Problem Statement

 ### Objective
-Build a predictive model that classifies individuals as:
+Build a **Decision Tree classification model** that classifies individuals as:

 - 🟢 **Healthy (0)**
 - 🔴 **Unhealthy (1)**